 - A. Drawings show general arrangement of duct.
 Provide all ductwork required to complete installation and avoid interferences.
 Installation shall conform with applicable portions of Section 230010, General Provisions, HVAC.
 Fabricate ducts as job progresses, using actual job measurements and referring to architectural, structural, electrical, plumbing and equipment drawings in order to avoid conflicts.
 Where space limitations preclude use of ducts and fittings as shown, consult Engineer for instructions.
 All ductwork, offsets, fittings, etc. required to make a complete and efficiently operating installation are included in this contract and shall be fabricated and installed in accordance with SMACNA Standards for the application unless noted otherwise herein. - B. All duct dimensions shown on drawings are "inside clear".
 The sizes of acoustically lined ducts and dampers in ducts shall be increased accordingly.
-Ducts shall be smooth on inside. - C. Support ducts from building structure with 1 inch wide galvanized steel bands per SMACNA recommendations.
-Wire hangers and nylon straps will not be acceptable. - D. Do not install runout drops to ceiling diffusers until ceiling grids have been installed.
-Center ceiling diffusers between grids. - E. Seal all joints in supply, return and exhaust ducts with Childers CP-145 Veloseal, or McGill Airseal, DuroDyne or equal water based synthetic duct sealant, or equal. - F. Upon complete installation of ducts, clean entire system of rubbish, plaster, dirt, etc. before installing any outlets.
+Ducts shall be smooth on inside. - C. Provide flexible duct connectors at all ductwork connections to equipment with fans, motors or rotating components. - D. Install double thickness turning vanes in duct fittings having centerline radius less than 1-1/2 times width of duct. - E. Support ducts from building structure with 1 inch wide galvanized steel bands per SMACNA recommendations.
+Wire hangers and nylon straps will not be acceptable. - F. Do not install runout drops to ceiling diffusers until ceiling grids have been installed.
+Center ceiling diffusers between grids.

+- G. Seal all joints in supply, return and exhaust ducts with Childers CP-145 Veloseal, or McGill Airseal, DuroDyne or equal water based synthetic duct sealant, or equal. - H. Upon complete installation of ducts, clean entire system of rubbish, plaster, dirt, etc. before installing any outlets.
 After installation of outlets and connections to fans are made, blow out entire system with all control devices wide open.